 Even with ERPs in place, getting a handle on RSAs is tough.
 For example, SAP’s returnable packaging module is great at maintaining stock data, but the data input is still largely manual.

 You likely need to overstock because you've got to offset other supply chain inefficiencies.

 Most, if not all these issues, could be dealt with more effectively if you just had a little more visibility into the location (and perhaps even condition) of your returnable supply chain assets.
 Limited visibility compounds the tendency for supply chains to overstock their reusable supply chain assets.

 Is Buffering Really Needed To Save You From Disruptions?

 The short answer is — no.

 You need to maintain the least possible amount of buffer stock and reduce overstocking (and its allied costs) to a bare minimum if you’re serious about running a lean and efficient supply chain.
 Simply buffering your pallets doesn’t help; rather, it hampers efficiency.
-Additional assets occupy more space, needs more resource allocation (in terms of handling, manpower, or machinery) — all of which creates more overhead and reduces warehouse efficiency.
+Additional assets occupy more space and need more resource allocation (in terms of handling, manpower, or machinery), all of which creates more overhead and reduces warehouse efficiency.

 Optimizing Returnable Transport Item (RTI) cycle times would be one step closer toward every supply chain manager’s ultimate goal of fulfilling Just-in-time (JIT) delivery commitments with a 100% reliability.